 Graduate Scholarships for Masters (or equivalent) courses starting in October 2018

 Mitchell Scholarship for Humanities or Social Sciences

 Professor John Mitchell FRS was an Old Member who left a substantial bequest to the College which now funds the Mitchell Scholarships.
 Trinity College offers up to £10,000, which may be combined with funding from the University or faculty to provide a scholarship covering full fees and maintenance for a student accepted, for October 2018, on a one- or two-year graduate course in any Humanities or Social Sciences subject.
 The availability of the scholarship is restricted to undergraduate Exhibitioners or Scholars who are in their final year at Trinity College in 2017-18, and will be undertaking a Masters course at Trinity directly upon graduating.

-Michael and Judith Beloff Scholarship
+Michael and Judith Beloff Scholarship for the BCL

 Said MBA Scholarships